YusmelyLG/MyPortal/README.md

 :writing_hand: I recently started a YouTube channel.
 Many of my followers have limited internet connection which makes it difficult to navigate the different social media platforms like YouTube, Instagram, Facebook, even my webpage.
 So, I thought that having a portal with all the information will be an easier and faster way to access all my content.

 ## Built With
-:writing_hand: - HTML - CSS - Javascript
+:writing_hand: - HTML - CSS - JavaScript
 ## Demo Site
 ## Screenshot